-10 Reasons to Live in Logan Heights, San Diego
+10 Reasons to Live in Logan Heights, San Diego in 2022

 Sunny San Diego is a great place to be if you love sunny, warm weather practically all year round.
 San Diego county is so large, that you have your pick of diverse communities to live in.
 Logan Heights is one of the oldest urban neighborhoods that offer all of the amenities that people love in an urban area with a little Latino twist.
 After undergoing many transformations, with new independent shops, restaurants and bars, Logan Heights has become one of San Diego’s best-kept secrets.